 What Variety to Use for Sun Dried Tomatoes?

 I wait to harvest the Borgheses until they’re really red and nearly falling off the vine.
-They’re a great combination of sweet and salty then.
+This is when they’re a great combination of sweet and salty.

 To learn more about how to grow tomatoes, and many other veggies, and to help you keep track of you garden plans, be sure to check out the gardening notebook below: